 \section{Introduction}

 Nowadays, it is widely accepted that the universe is experiencing an accelerated expansion.
-Recent observations from type Ia supernovae \cite{Riess et al. 1998,Perlmutter et al. 1999} combined with large-scale structure \cite{Tegmark et al. 2004a} and cosmic microwave background (CMB) \cite{Bennett et al. 2003,Spergel et al. 2003} anisotropies have provided the main evidence for this cosmic acceleration.
-In order to address the issue of accelerated expansion of the universe, two different kinds of approaches have been proposed: the first one is the concept of dark energy, and the second is modifications to general relativity.
-As per first approach the accelerated expansion is caused by an exotic type of force known as "dark energy", whose exact nature is still unknown.
-Several dynamical dark energy (DE) candidates have been proposed to understand the nature of DE, including the cosmological constant, quintessence \cite{Ratra and Peebles 1998}, phantom \cite{Caldwell 2002,Nojiri and Odintsov 2003}, k-essence \cite{Chiba et al. 2000}, tachyon \cite{Sen 2002} and interacting Chaplygin gas models \cite{Gorini et al. 2003}.
-The equation of state of dark energy (DE) is used to describe cosmic evolution and the accelerated expansion of the universe and it is defined as $ \omega=\frac{p}{\rho} $, where $\rho$ and $ p $ are the energy density and pressure respectively.
+Recent observations from type Ia supernovae \cite{Riess1998, Perlmutter1999} combined with large-scale structure \cite{Tegmark2004a} and cosmic microwave background (CMB) \cite{Bennett2003, Spergel2003} anisotropies have provided the primary evidence for this cosmic acceleration.
+Two different approaches have been proposed to address the issue of accelerated expansion of the universe: the first one is the concept of dark energy, and the second is modifications to general relativity.
+As per the first approach, the accelerated expansion is caused by an exotic type of force known as "dark energy", whose exact nature is still unknown.
+Several dynamical dark energy (DE) candidates have been proposed to understand the nature of DE, including the cosmological constant, quintessence \cite{Ratra1998}, phantom \cite{Caldwell2002, Nojiri2003}, k-essence \cite{Chiba2000}, tachyon \cite{Sen2002} and interacting Chaplygin gas models \cite{Gorini2003}.
+The equation of state of dark energy (DE) is used to describe cosmic evolution and the accelerated expansion of the universe, and it is defined as $ \omega=\frac{p}{\rho} $, where $\rho$ and $ p $ are the energy density and pressure respectively.